recraftrelic/react-native-shopping-app-documentation/docs/Languages.md

 }
 ```

 As you can see there are various predefined languages in the above mentioned file.
-You can add more languages to use in the chat app.
+You can add more languages to use in the shopping app.